tgve/app/Python/README.md

 ## Serving the app via Python (using Flask)

 Flask is a Python based web application framework.
-The two `tgve*.py` scripts provided in this folder show how to a Flask app with the React (TGVE) application as the root application.
+The `tgve.py` scripts provided in this folder show how to a Flask app with the React (TGVE) application as the root application.

 The [Dockerfile](../Dockerfile.Python) shows how to set up and run the app via Flask.
 The script [serve.sh](./serve.sh) starts the app in a Docker container.